What are you searching for?

 Start at Sydney Road, Manly

-This pram-friendly walk is just gorgeous on a sunny day (and even better during the week, when it’s quieter).
-Walk along the The Corso towards the main beach, passing play equipment and water fountains along the way.
-Then, turn right and head south towards the Manly Surf Club and follow the path around the headland past breakers and surfers to reveal a picturesque cove.
+This pram-friendly walk is gorgeous on a sunny day (and even better during the week when it’s quieter).
+Walk along the Corso towards the main beach, passing play equipment and water fountains along the way.
+Then, turn right and head south towards the Manly Surf Club.
+Follow the path around the headland past breakers and surfers to reveal a picturesque cove.
 The beach backs onto a grassed area for a barbecue picnic, or try a treat from The Boathouse Shelly Beach cafe.

 Pittwater Road, Narrabeen

 This is a decent walk!
-The coastal bushland trail is about 8.5 kilometres, and will take you just over an hour walking at a pace with your pram with no stops.
+The coastal bushland trail is about 8.5 kilometres long and will take you just over an hour to walk at a pace with your pram with no stops.
 Otherwise, enjoy a stroll!
-Pack a picnic and enjoy the outdoors with the pram, plus scooters or bikes, from either Jamieson Park, Berry Reserve, Middle Creek or Bilarong Reserve car parks.
+Pack a picnic and enjoy the outdoors with the pram, plus scooters or bikes, from either Jamieson Park, Berry Reserve, Middle Creek, or Bilarong Reserve car parks.
+Even better, you can even feed the ducks there!

 Other fabulous pram-friendly walking paths in Sydney